404Wolf/stainless-technical-breifing-natug/document.typ

 plots highly interactive.

-NATuG is able to compute the positions of all of the `Point`s (e.g. DNA nucleosides) by first computing their angles as they spin about their respective helices, and then converting those angles to corresponding $x$ coordinates, while the $z$ coordinates just increase at a steady pace.
-This algorithm is roughly defined in Sherman and Seeman's paper, but has been improved on and optimized for performance.
+NATuG is able to compute the positions of all of the `Point`s (e.g. DNA nucleosides) by first computing their angles as they spin about their helices, and then converting those angles to $x$ coordinates, while the $z$ coordinates just increase at a steady pace.
+This algorithm is roughly defined in Sherman and Seeman's paper.

-Computing the _Top View Plot_ is more straight forward, where we begin at the first domain, and then draw by placing each domain relative to the first at some angle displacement off from the previous one.
+Computing the _Top View Plot_ is more straight forward.
+We begin at the first domain, and then draw by placing each domain relative to the first at some angle displacement off from the previous one.

 === Conjuncting